 December 15, 2020 Auditors JLKZ CPA LLP resigned.
 JLKZ stated that due to the COVID-19 situation which severally affected the scheduling and resources, it was unable to continue to audit the operations of the bitcoin mining business.

 January 11, 2021 J-Capital Research (J-Cap) issued a report "Bit Digital - Criminals and Fugitives".
-J-Cap believed that Bit Digital was a fraud and said that with key executives in jail or on the lam for having bilked Chinese investors out of US$42M in a fraudulent P2P business, Bit Digital had moved on to a fake crypto currency business.
+J-Cap believed that Bit Digital was a fraud and said that with key executives in jail or on the run from Justice for having bilked Chinese investors out of US$42M in a fraudulent P2P business, Bit Digital had moved on to a fake crypto currency business.
 J-Cap would show that the assets probably did not exist, and the business was designed to steal funds from investors.
 J-Cap's research raised the following points to confirm its thesis:

 - Director Liu Xiaohui was in jail.
 CFO, Leng Jing, also in jail, was “the subject of such criminal enforcement measures.”
 The VIE bank accounts were frozen by a Shanghai court and remained frozen to date.

 - BTBT tried to distance itself by selling the P2P China operations, for US$10 plus “other good and valuable consideration.”
 Actually, even after divesting, BTBT may have liability for the US$42M lost through fraud.

 - BTBT was onto its third scheme since IPO for stealing money from investors.
 There was P2P lending, car rental, and now “bitcoin mining.”
 The company reported at end Q3 2020 that it was operating 22,869 bitcoin miners in China.
 That is simply not possible.
 With no subsidiary in China, that would be illegal and the machines subject to confiscation.